Team Roles Within the Community

 Generally, when prescribed as an aniticonvulsant, Rivotril is taken in large doses – I was taking 4.5mg per day.
 At first, I thought it was the answer to my prayers, as it greatly reduced the myoclonic jerks.
 However, after about a year or so, the frequency of the jerks started to increase again.
 After consulting my neurologist, he explained that I could either increase the dose (but should expect to eventually become tolerant to the new dose too), or I could taper off, take a break, and reinstate.
 The cessation, break, reinstatement option seemed the more sensible course of action.
 So, after about 21 months of use, I tapered off 4.5mg over a period of about six-weeks (as suggested by the neurologist).

-Well, I became quite ill during the withdrawal, but I somehow coped.
-That is, until I quit the last quarter-pill (0.125mg).
-A day or two later, I awoke one morning to find that I was completely numb down the whole of my left side (everywhere), and that I could barely move my left leg and arm.
+Well, I became quite ill during the withdrawal, but somehow I coped.
+That is until one morning, a day or two after my last quarter-pill dose (0.125mg), I awoke to find that I was completely numb down the whole of my left side (everywhere), and that I could barely move my left leg and arm.
 I had also lost all sense of taste and smell.
 In hindsight, I was quite confused too: although I was fully aware of the strange neurological symptoms, and even though I thought them to be the result of stroke, I was not at all inclined to contact a doctor!
 It was only because of the insistence of a friend that I made some phone calls.
 I eventually talked to a neurologist who told me that my symptoms were the result of my withdrawal from Rivotril.
 I immediately reinstated 0.5mg, and after about a day, and although I still felt dreadful, much of the numbness disappeared.

 Somehow, I managed to stay at this low dose for two weeks.
 I reasoned that although not completely off Rivotril, a break at a low dose should help reverse my tolerance.
 After two weeks at this low dose, I gradually reinstated 4.5mg over the following 5 weeks.